 The Company has outstanding tax assessments from the Mexican tax authorities relating to the years 2000 through 2005.
-These tax assessments, which total approximately \$192 million in aggregate (including interest, penalties, and inflation updates), are based on transfer pricing issues between the Company's subsidiaries with respect to the Company's operations in Mexico.
-The Company has filed suit in the Federal Tribunal of Fiscal and Administrative Justice in Mexico challenging the 2000 through 2003 assessments.
-The Company filed the suit related to the 2000 and 2001 assessments in May 2009; the 2002 assessment in June 2008; and the 2003 assessment in March 2009.
-The Company is challenging the 2004 and 2005 assessments through administrative appeals.
+These tax assessments, which total approximately \$197 million in aggregate (including interest, penalties, and inflation updates), relate to transfer pricing issues between the Company's subsidiaries with respect to the Company's operations in Mexico.
+The Company has filed suit in the Federal Tribunal of Fiscal and Administrative Justice in Mexico challenging the 2000 through 2004 assessments.
+The Company filed the suit related to the 2000 and 2001 assessments in May 2009; the 2002 assessment in June 2008; and the 2003 assessment in March 2009; and the 2004 assessment in July 2011.
+The Company is challenging the 2005 assessment through administrative appeals.
 The Company expects to be successful in sustaining its positions for all of these years.
-However, in order to challenge the outstanding tax assessments related to 2000 through 2003, as is usual and customary in Mexico in these matters, the Company was required to either make a deposit or post a bond in the full amount of the assessments.
-The Company elected to post bonds and accordingly, as of March 27, 2011, bonds totaling approximately \$127 million (at March 27, 2011 exchange rates) have been posted related to the 2000, 2001, 2002 and 2003 assessments.
+However, in order to challenge the outstanding tax assessments related to 2000 through 2004, as is usual and customary in Mexico in these matters, the Company was required to either make a deposit or post a bond in the full amount of the assessments.
+The Company elected to post bonds and accordingly, as of April 1, 2012, bonds totaling approximately \$166 million (at April 1, 2012 exchange rates) have been posted related to the 2000 through 2004 assessments.
 These bonds guarantee the full amounts of the outstanding tax assessments in the event the Company is not successful in its challenge to them.
-The Company does not currently expect that it will be required to make a deposit or post bonds related to the 2004 and 2005 assessments.
+The Company does not currently expect that it will be required to make a deposit or post bonds related to the 2005 assessment as the Company is challenging it through administrative appeals.